-Sally and Stocke were shown into Grandmama's parlor as soon as they arrived at Winds' Gate, "And you need not apologize for arriving in your dirt, my dears, for I insisted you be brought to me as soon as you arrived."
+Sally and Stocke were shown into Grandmama's parlour as soon as they arrived at Winds' Gate, "And you need not apologise for arriving in your dirt, my dears, for I insisted you be brought to me as soon as you arrived."
 The duchess kissed Sally's cheek.
 "You shall have a cup of tea instantly, and tell me how pretty the wedding was."

 Stocke bowed over her hand.
 "The bride was almost as lovely as you, Aunt Eleanor.
 If we were not so nearly related..."

 Grandmama rapped his knuckles with her fan.
 "You are a rogue, Stocke.
 And where is your brother?
 Did he not also escort my granddaughter?"